<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 Data quality that varies across categories

-Food emissions data often combines supplier-specific values, averages, and estimates.
+Food emissions reporting often combines supplier-specific values, industry averages, and modeled estimates.
+Variation itself is not unusual.
+Problems emerge when uncertainty is not transparent.

 Assumptions that aren’t documented clearly

-• Rationale is spread across files or individuals
+• Rationale is spread across different files or teams

-• Changes between reporting periods are hard to trace
+• Changes between reporting periods are difficult to trace

 Misalignment between internal teams